smian0/mcp-agile-flow/src/mcp_agile_flow/cursor_rules/950-visual-integration-testing-guide.md

 - Include both test descriptions and test outputs within the same panel for improved clarity
 - Display actual outputs directly below expected outputs for easier comparison
 - Use check marks (✅) or X marks (❌) as visual indicators for pass/fail status
+- Emphasize real behavior over mocked behavior in test outputs
+- Clearly identify when tests are using real dependencies vs minimal substitutions
+- Ensure test outputs include meaningful data from integrated systems
 - Install necessary visualization libraries in project dependencies:
   - `rich`: For colored, formatted console output with tables and panels
   - `tabulate`: For simple ASCII tables when rich is not available
   - `pytest-clarity`: For improved assertion failure messages
   - `pytest-sugar`: For progress visualization during test runs

+## Testing Approach Guidelines

+- **Prioritize Integration Testing:** Prefer tests that verify how components work together rather than testing components in isolation
+- **Avoid Excessive Mocking:** Mocking creates artificial environments that may not reflect real behavior
+- **Test Against Real Dependencies:**
+  - Use actual databases with test containers instead of in-memory substitutes
+  - Connect to real service endpoints or realistic service simulations
+  - Test with representative data that matches production complexity
+- **Acceptable Minimal Substitutions:**
+  - External paid APIs may use recorded responses (with VCR pattern)
+  - Time-dependent features may use fixed timestamps
+  - Random generators may use seeded outputs for predictability
+- **When Testing Integration Points:**
+  - Show clear visual indicators of which systems are being integrated
+  - Display the actual data flowing between systems
+  - Include timing information for integration points
+  - Highlight any transformations happening between systems
+- **Concrete vs. Abstract:**
+  - Favor concrete tests that reflect real user workflows
+  - Avoid testing implementation details that aren't visible to users
+  - Ensure tests would fail if user experience breaks, not just if code changes

 ## Test Environment Setup
 ```python